Developer Guide

 Link Event feature

-object is linked to one or more Contact
+This section details how an Event object is linked to one or more Contact objects using the elink command.

-command allows users to link an event to one or more contacts from the current event list and contact list shown in SoConnect.
+The elink command allows users to link an event to one or more contacts from the current event list and contact list shown in SoConnect.

 come first, followed by that of contacts.
-To differentiate the Index
+To differentiate the Index of contact and event, the user needs to specify the

-of the contact to be linked to the event.
+prefix c/ right before every Index of the contact to be linked to the event.

 Implementation

-The following operations are the main operations for elink
+The following operations are the main operations for elink.

 -

-- Links the event to the target contacts.
+ELinkCommand#execute- Links the event to the target contacts.

 Sequence Diagram